mozilla/python_mozaggregator/README.md

 ## Enabling and Disabling Metrics
 To completely disable viewing of a metric, add it to the `METRICS_BLACKLIST`.
 No matter how this is deployed, users will never be able to see that metric.
+Any regex can be matched against with the blacklist, for example to disable all metrics prefixed with "USER_DATA", put in `r"USER_DATA.*"`.

 ### Release Metrics
 By default, release metrics are not allowed by the service.
 To enable a specific release metric, add it to `PUBLIC_RELEASE_METRICS`.